People

 Regional Manager

-Jamie holds a Business Finance degree from University College Cork and The Irish Management Institute, and is a qualified Tutor.
+Jamie holds a Business Finance degree from University College Cork and The Irish Management Institute, as well as a range of training qualifications.
+With her vast experience and passion for making a difference in the lives of individuals Jamie remains a leading advocate in the NGO sector.

 Ciara Gallagher